 Here are quite possibly the scariest work habits out there.
 Avoid at all costs.

 Sloppiness affects not just workers themselves, but the entire work environment.
 There’s no room for being unprofessional.
 Whether it’s coming in late, having poor hygiene or simply not producing good work, sloppiness will negatively affect your entire workplace with lowered productivity and overall job satisfaction.

 Here’s a few ways to fight off this scary habit and be more professional:

 Take your time – Many mistakes made in the workplace are avoidable and can be blamed on rushing through assignments.
 Don’t be afraid to take your time and make sure what you produce is done right the first time.

-But sometimes we do make mistakes.
+However, sometimes we do make mistakes.
 Face your mistakes and ask for help.
 Many people have a hard time admitting to themselves that they’ve made a mistake, let alone telling another person about it.
-However, you will never improve and you risk making the same mistakes over again if you never come to terms with them.
-Set aside time to ask your superiors or fellow coworkers how you can do better and/or avoid making a mistake.
-This will also help you see progress in your work, allowing you room to reward yourself and embrace your future successes, since you can see how you’ve improved.
+However, you will never improve, and you risk making the same mistakes over again if you never come to terms with them.
+Set aside time to ask your superiors or coworkers how you can do better and/or avoid making a mistake.
+This will also help you see progress in your work, allowing you room to reward yourself and embrace your future successes since you can see how you’ve improved.

 Photo credit: Adobe Stock/Good Luz

 Stay organized – Resist clutter by making time each day to clean your desk or workspace.
 It’s much easier to feel calm and be productive when your work environment is consistently kept in order.
 Another key is to have a clear outline with priorities to guide your day.
 Embrace that to-do list and map out tomorrow while you’re still at work today.
 Your future you say, “Thank you!”